szabogtamas/containerized_metabolomics/README.md

 The additional advantage of this container (besides easy deployment) is that it hosts R scripts wrapping some metaboanalyst pipelines together to provide a shortcut both working from a notebook or via command line.

+Since most recent update, it is based on R 4.1 (after R 3.6).

 ## Interactive notebook

 To run the example notebook, simply pull the Docker container with